meteorhacks/meteorhacks.github.io/_posts/fast-render/2012-12-12-iron-router-support.md

 If you are using waitOn functionality, you can add FastRender support very easily.
 Follow the steps shown below:

 * Make your route definition files accessible to both the server and the client
-* If you are extending `RouteController`, extend it from `FastRender.RouteController`.
+* If you are extending `RouteController`, add a new field called `fastRender` with `true` as the value

 See how it's looks like:

-    PostsListController = FastRender.RouteController.extend({
+    PostsListController = RouteController.extend({
+      fastRender: true,
+      template: 'myTmpl',
       ...
     })